Lawyers boycott courts in KP

 He said there should be a judicial inquiry into the incident.
 "Any side found involved in the incident should be treated as per the law of the land," he maintained.

-The District Bar Association, Swat, held a protest meeting under its president Hazrat Maaz in which the bar association through a resolution backed the KP Bar Council demand for judicial inquiry of the incident.
+The District Bar Association, Swat held a protest meeting under its president Hazrat Maaz in which the bar association through a resolution backed the KP Bar Council demanded for judicial inquiry of the incident.

 Following the strike call by the KP Bar Council, the lawyers' associations boycotted the courts across the province.
 Muhammad Saeed Khan, Vice-Chairman of KP Bar Council, told The News that the lawyers observed complete boycott of courts on Monday to protest the incident.